-Bela Tinaj was the only girl in her grade at ARS from kindergarten through fifth grade.
+Bela was in a small class at ARS from Kindergarten through 5th grade.
 Every spring, before re-enrolling, her parents made sure that she wanted to remain at ARS.
 "It seemed normal to me," she explained, adding that ARS gave her a strong base both academically and emotionally.
 "ARS had a big role in molding me into who I am."

 The result?
 A "seamless" transition in sixth grade to 150 students per grade at Horace Mann, where people were surprised at her confidence!
 Her biggest adjustment was to the physical environment, including changing classes, but she embraced the expanded range of activities.
 Bela is a leader in the debate club and participates in volleyball and She's the First, a club that works to promote STEM education in countries where the majority of girls lack access to school.
 She writes for a science publication and a humanitarian collective that is organizing a Women in STEM conference this fall with girls from around the world.